FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Cloud/AWS.md

 * Select EC2 as the service from the AWS Console
 * Click "Launch Instance"
 * Enter a name for your instance, e.g., "FreeTAK-AWS-001".
-* Under the Application and OS Images menu, select Ubuntu, then from the dropdown select Ubuntu Server 20.04 LTS (HVM) SSD Volume Type
+* Under the Application and OS Images menu, select Ubuntu, then from the dropdown select Ubuntu Server 22.04 LTS (HVM) SSD Volume Type

 ![image](https://user-images.githubusercontent.com/9298197/197416511-805196e6-09c5-4b0f-8a99-ab48b6d14328.png)

-* Under instance type, select the instace type appropriate for your deployment size.
+* Under instance type, select the instance type appropriate for your deployment size.
 For testing servers a t2.micro is sufficient.
 * Under Key Pair, select a key pair in your account.
 If you do not have one, create one.
 * Under Network Settings, select a security group that has the necessary ports configured inbound for both SSH and FreeTAK server operations.